 March: SCC sponsors the Spring Sing Out Festival, with individual performances from each of the Sooke elementary school choirs as well as the Sooke Community Choir.
 The finale will be performed by all choirs together.

-May: We sing at the Legion for VE Day.
-The Spring session wraps up with three performances of the Spring concerts and sometimes we have an away concert.
+May: We sometimes sing at the Legion for VE Day.
+The Spring session wraps up with three performances of the Spring concerts and usually we have an away concert.

 June: The Annual General Meeting is held, a new executive is elected, we have another PARTY…..and it begins all over again!